 1. Set your alarm for 30 minutes earlier Sunday.

-2. Eat a good breakfast.
+2. Eat some good breakfasts this week!

-9. Manage your stress with whatever stress-busting techniques work for you.
+6. Manage your stress with whatever stress-busting techniques work for you.

 7. Go to sleep a few minutes earlier.

 8. Sleep in complete darkness, in a not-too-warm room.

 9. Get up at your usual time, no matter what the sunrise is doing.